13 Time Management Strategies for Effective Professionals

 5. Create A Checklist

-Related to planning is creating a checklist.
+Time management strategies next to planning are creating and adhering to a checklist.
 It is vital to have a to-do list so you can set your goals and know what you want to accomplish.

 Related to creating a checklist is prioritizing tasks.
 When you have a list, you’ll know exactly what you need to prioritize.